twisted/ldaptor/README.md

 The LDAP client library functionality is in active use.
 It is stable and works very well.
 Current focus is on fixing bugs and maintaining compatibility with new, stable Python and Twisted releases.

-The web UI is not maintained and, to the maintainer's knowledge, not actively used.
-It can be made to run, but relies on deprecated functionality in Twisted.